adriens/katacoda-scenarios/sdkman/java/step6.md

 # Upgrade Java, Kotlin, maven

-To see what is currently out of date for a Candidate on your system:
+To see what is currently out of date for a Candidate on your system and let SDKMAN! help you manage your system by answering it interactive questions :

 ```
 sdk upgrade